buddhist-uni/buddhist-uni.github.io/_content/canon/an5.41.md

 ---

 > A man remembering this, a person established in Nobility,
-Is praised right here (and now), and later rejoices in heaven.
+Is praised right here and now, and later rejoices in heaven.